April 10, 2012 11:47 by

 The problem is that, with the code I’ve used here, there’s no simple way to inspect the assembly you’re deploying to production to determine if the settings are correct: the code is compiled and is unreadable.
 One of the nice features of the config files is that you could inspect them (and even change them) with Notepad.
 The right answer is probably to move settings that will change from one installation to another (e.g. test and production) into your AppSettings where you’ll still have visibility to them.

-http://www.hostforlife.eu if you need Silverlight 5 WCF RIA hosting.
+Please visit our site at http://www.hostforlife.eu if you need Silverlight 5 WCF RIA hosting.
 Starts from only €2.45/month.